-These issues are caused in most cases by lack of optimization of drivers for Windows 10, and this means that if you ran your favorite games smoothly in previous versions of Windows, you might experience some graphic cards issues in Windows 10.
+These issues are caused in most cases by lack of optimization of drivers for Windows 10.
+This means that if you ran your favorite games smoothly in previous versions of Windows, you might experience some graphic cards issues in Windows 10.
 So, how can you fix this?

-Solution 1 – Remove the display drivers reinstall the latest version
+Solution 1 – Remove display drivers and reinstall the latest version

 - In order to remove the display drivers go to the Device Manager.